JaxkDev/koth/README.md

  - Custom spawn & hill points.
  - Supports Arena's in different worlds.
  - Custom player amount, and game time.
- - Block break/place disabled during in-game.
+ - Block break/place disabled during in-game (optional).
- - Changing gamemode during a game is cancelled.
+ - Changing gamemode during a game is cancelled (optional).
  - Rewards given to king at end of game.
  - Leave a arena.
- - 'King' is displayed above player name. (nametag)
+ - 'King' is displayed above player name. (nametag, optional)
  - Some values are in config.yml including a help file.
- - On death keep inventory. (todo config)
+ - On death keep inventory.

 ### Upcoming
- - Change of game layout (different types will be optional)
+ - Change of game layout (different types will be optional) - Beta4
- - HouseCleaning and a load of testing to release v1.0.0 :)
- - Something extra for when winner is announced ***wink***
+ - Something extra for when winner is announced ***wink***  - Beta4

 ## About the game
 ### KOTH